Fake Accounts, Fake Content and Staying One Step Ahead

 Why People Create Fake Accounts

-Fake accounts are created for clear reasons.
+Fake accounts are usually created for a reason.

-Sextortion and blackmail
+Sextortion or blackmail

 Collecting personal information